madalinfasie/monitoringapp_mongodb/README.md

 Starting with the `docker-compose.yml` file, we can see that this application is split into a main webapp service and the scheduling service (`celery` in this case).

 The metrics collection is done mainly by the `celery` workers.
-The `webserver` service providing only a way of pushing metrics from external service (when scheduling is not feasible).
+The `metrics_web` service providing only a way of pushing metrics from external service (when scheduling is not feasible).

 ### Metric collection